SamuelTurner/Testing-Notes/Test Oracles/Test Oracle Definitions.md

 # Test Oracle Definitions

+## Oracle
+An oracle in software testing is a mechanism of determining whether a test passed or failed.

 ## Reference Program
 When comparing the behaviour of the program under test to a second similar program, the second program is the reference program, or reference oracle.